aminAghayani/handwriteToText/README.md

 After training a CNN network with 28x28 extracted characters I reached about 90 percent of train and 88 percent of test accuracy

-better and wider dataset can help improve these numbers so much
+Better and wider dataset can help improve these numbers so much